 If you have a mobile app available on both iOS and Android platforms and you want to localize the strings in the same POEditor project, you can do that using iOS .strings and Android .xml files and by following the tips below.

 1. Use the same keys for both iOS and Android

 Because keys/string ids are imported as terms in POEditor and the uniqueness of a term is given by the term-context pair, you will need to use identical keys for both platforms if you want the strings in the source language to be imported just once.

 2. Use the Tagging System

 Tagging the keys on import allows you to keep the strings grouped by platform within the same localization project, and filter them during translation and on export.

-This are especially handy if have some strings unique to iOS or Android.
+This is especially handy if you have some strings unique to iOS or Android.

 3. Use different keys for source strings that should be translated differently